-Once you have a Docker image, either pulled from a registry or built yourself using a Dockerfile, the next step is to run it as a container.
-A container is a live, runnable instance of an image.
-Managing the lifecycle of these containers, running, stopping, inspecting, and removing them, is fundamental to using Docker effectively, especially for machine learning tasks like executing training scripts or deploying inference endpoints.
+Running a Docker image as a container is a fundamental operation.
+A container is a live, runnable instance created from an image.
+Managing the lifecycle of these containers—including running, stopping, inspecting, and removing them—is fundamental to using Docker effectively, especially for machine learning tasks like executing training scripts or deploying inference endpoints.

 docker run <image_name>